Alum Tanned - Leather produced by alum tannage, usually in combination with other substances

 Veg Chrome Retanned – Firm, pliable leather with a nice satin finish.
 It is first vegetable tanned and then retanned in chromium salts.

-Vegetable Tanned – A generic term to cover the process of making leather by the use of tannins obtained from barks, woods or other parts of plants and trees, as distinguished from "mineral tannages."
+Vegetable Tanned – The process of making leather by the use of tannins obtained from barks, woods or other parts of plants and trees, as distinguished from "mineral tannages."
+Also referred to as veg tanned leather, it is prized by leather artisans for its exceptional beauty and workability.